Spring Garden Revival

 Pollinator Protection & Native Plant Habitat Creation in Wayland

 Supporting pollinators is a key component of Wayland’s horticultural excellence.
-Incorporate native plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm to provide nectar and larval habitat.
-Design gardens for diverse bloom periods and avoid double-petal cultivars, which offer less pollen.
-Refrain from pesticide use during bloom and avoid neonicotinoids entirely.
-Collaborate with organizations like Massachusetts Audubon Society and participate in local pollinator initiatives to enhance habitat connectivity and biodiversity.
+Prioritize native plants such as milkweed (Monarch butterfly host), coneflower, aster, goldenrod, and bee balm to provide nectar and larval food sources.
+Avoid pesticide applications during bloom periods and never use neonicotinoids, which are harmful to pollinators.
+Design gardens for diverse bloom periods and include larval host plants; avoid double-petal cultivars, which offer less pollen.
+Collaborate with organizations like Massachusetts Audubon and participate in local pollinator initiatives to enhance habitat connectivity and biodiversity.

 Post-Planting Care, IPM Integration & Long-Term Garden Management in Wayland

-Effective post-planting care is crucial for garden longevity.
-The establishment period requires 3–4 weeks of intensive monitoring and watering.
-Integrated Pest Management (IPM) follows a hierarchy: cultural practices (mulching, proper spacing), mechanical controls (handpicking pests), biological controls (introducing beneficial insects), and chemical controls as a last resort.
+The establishment period for new plantings in Wayland requires 3–4 weeks of intensive care, including daily monitoring for water needs and stress.
+Integrated Pest Management (IPM) is the preferred approach: begin with cultural controls (mulching, proper spacing), then mechanical (handpicking pests), followed by biological (introducing beneficial insects), and use chemical controls only as a last resort.
 Common pests include aphids, slugs, and Japanese beetles; diseases such as powdery mildew and botrytis may occur.
-Utilize the UMass Extension Plant Diagnostic Lab for diagnostics.
-Regular deadheading, division every 3–5 years, and seasonal cleanup are recommended.
+Utilize the UMass Extension Plant Diagnostic Lab for accurate diagnostics.
+Regular maintenance includes deadheading, dividing perennials every 3–5 years, fall cutback, and spring cleanup.

 What Neighborhoods Do We Serve Throughout Wayland, MA?